Most nonprofits are small and community-based, serving local needs: 92% spend less than $1 million annually; 88% spend less than $500,000.

 Nonprofits have the constitutional right, statutory authority, and moral obligation to advocate and even lobby on behalf of our organizations and the individuals and communities they serve.
 In fact, charitable nonprofits can—and absolutely should—speak out on matters of public policy that affect their missions.

-Image at top of page: Supporters of the Connecticut Community Nonprofit Alliance telling legislators that community services are essential (image courtesy of the Alliance).
+Image at top of page: Supporters of the CT Community Nonprofit Alliance telling legislators that community services are essential (image courtesy of the Alliance).